-The parking team will also continue to work closely with other teams in the Council to help deliver both the Low Emission Zone (LEZ) and Workplace Parking Levy (WPL).
+The parking team will also continue to work closely with other teams in the Council to help deliver both the Low Emission Zone (LEZ) and Workplace Parking Levy (WPL) if it is agreed to impose this charge.

 - Enforcement of footway parking, double parking and parking at dropped kerbs improves safety and accessibility for vulnerable pedestrians particularly those using wheelchairs or buggies, reduces damage caused to footways by vehicles and improves efficiency of streets if vehicle obstructions are reduced. - Revenue generated from additional enforcement powers is reinvested on mobility and transport improvements as identified through the City Mobility Plan.